Spirit Island (Alberta)

 Spirit Island is a tiny tied island in Maligne Lake in Jasper National Park.
 This landmark is the destination of boat trips across Maligne Lake, a view many people associate with the Canadian Rockies.
-Spirit Island enjoys worldwide reputation, and is one of the most famous and photographed views of the Canadian Rockies.
+Spirit Island enjoys worldwide reputation, and is one of the most photographed views of the Canadian Rockies.
 Maligne Lake boat cruises offer close views of the island.

+The island is 1.2 hectares (3 acres) large and is 14 kilometres (8.7 miles) up lake.
+It is a famous destination for tourists, and is a centerpiece of Maligne Lake.

+Spirit Island is not always a true island, as during most of the year, it is connected to the mainland by a very narrow grassy isthmus, making it a tied island.

+To protect the island's natural beauty and cultural significance, tourists are not allowed on the island.
+Instead, a viewing area on the mainland allows for panoramic vistas.